Yuri Nakano, Shan Reed and Melissa Ewing

 Responding to open questions and sharing from the heart are not the cultural norm in Japan.
 But as Japanese women taste this style of learning, they love it, want more and pass it on.

-Shan Reed and Yuri Nakano took Developing a Discerning Heart in Thailand (through Entrust partner EWI) a few years ago.
-Afterward, they began presenting its concepts at ladies’ seminars in Japan, using the adult learning methods from Facilitating Relational Learning.
-Here’s their story.
+Shan Reed and Yuri Nakano took our Entrust Equipping Women module #2, Developing a Discerning Heart (DDH), in Asia through one of our Entrust ministry partners several years ago.
+Afterward, they began presenting its concepts at ladies’ seminars in Japan, using the adult learning methods from module #1, Facilitating Relational Learning(FRL).

 “Since its inception, one of the key ministries at Komyo Christian Church has been women’s ministry.
 In a country where there are very few Christians and many women are the only Christian in their family, we felt it was important to meet for fellowship and study.
 The first few years we held ladies’ lunches or teas where we would hear the testimony of one of the ladies and have lunch and fellowship together.